0,00 USD

 As the Haitian diaspora grows and second-generation Haitians around the globe seek connection to their roots, purpose-driven art becomes even more powerful.
 Music rooted in activism helps bridge that gap, making issues in Haiti personal to fans overseas.

-“Whether it’s through benefit concerts, lyrical protest, or collaborations with nonprofits, HMI artists are showing that music can be both soulful and socially impactful,” says The HMI Magazine’s Editor-in-Chief.
+“Whether it’s through benefit concerts, lyrical protest, or collaborations with nonprofits, HMI artists are showing that music can be both soulful and socially impactful,” says The Haitian Music Industry Magazine’s Editor-in-Chief.

 5. Challenges and Risks